khakhalin/Xenopus-Behavior/01_Schooling/README.md

 5. On the GoPro screen, navigate to Preferences>Connections>Wireless connections and turn your camera’s Wireless Connections ON.

-6. Using your computer, navigate to available wireless connections, locate your camera’s wireless identifier, and connect to you GoPro camera.
-Once connected, your Command Prompt window should display a message similar to:
+6. Using your computer, navigate to available wireless connections, locate your camera’s wireless identifier, and connect to your GoPro camera.
+Once connected, your command crompt/terminal window should display a message similar to:

 7. In the command prompt/terminal window, enter the following: